FlyingFathead/dvr-yolov8-detection/README.md

    - (i.e.: X [number of] detections with Y confidence within Z seconds)
 - Hooks for i.e. sending detections remotely to web servers, bot API's etc.

+## Changes

+- v0.1501 - fallback to non-CUDA modes if CUDA not supported
+- v0.15 - webcam support added!
+   - you can edit the `config.ini` and set the input to webcam
+   - or, run the main program with: `--use_webcam --webcam_index X` (where X is your webcam index)
+   - added `utils/get_webcams.py` - a tool that you can run to check for available webcams and their index numbers
+- v0.1402 - detection logging into a file added
+- v0.1401 - configparser added; now configurable via `config.ini`
+- v0.140 - more double-checking as to configuration options and their availability

 ## Licensing

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 For non-commercial use, you are free to share and adapt the material with appropriate credit.
 For commercial use, please contact us to obtain a separate commercial license.

 - **Non-Commercial Use**: Follow the terms of the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 - **Commercial Use**: Contact the author at flyingfathead <@> protonmail.com or visit [https://github.com/FlyingFathead](https://github.com/FlyingFathead) to discuss licensing options.

+## Contributing

+Contributions are always welcome!
+You can even leave your own development ideas either here on GitHub or directly via mail to flyingfathead <@> protonmail dot com.

+## Credits
+Developed by [FlyingFathead](https://github.com/FlyingFathead), with the usual digital ghost code from ChaosWhisperer.

 ---